rootn9633/my-tech-blog/content/posts/2021-07-19---Installing-Helm-Secrets.md

   - "Helm"
   - "Helm Secrets"
   - "Kubernets"
-description: "what is the difference between /dev/random and /dev/urandom?"
+description: "How to install the helm-secrets plugin"
 ---

 Some things are secret, and storing them as plain text in your helm chart is a bad idea.
 This is where [helm secrets](https://github.com/jkroepke/helm-secrets) comes in handy.
 It is a helm plugin that uses the [Mozilla Sops](https://github.com/mozilla/sops) tool to manages secrets.